-But beyond convenience and simplicity, a uniform represents equality and unity across an organization.
+But beyond convenience and simplicity, a uniform represents equality and unity across an organisation.

 It’s the slavery that has led us to a 3 trillion dollar industry today.

-Helen’s vision is extreme but one that is often fantasized in fictional galaxies.
-When you visualize an extraterrestrial world on another planet, what do you envision?
-It’s usually a progressive society wearing a standardized uniform, and hovering cars, of course!
+Helen’s vision is extreme, but one that is often fantasised in fictional galaxies.
+When you visualise an extraterrestrial world on another planet, what do you envision?
+It’s usually a progressive society wearing a standardised uniform, and hovering cars, of course!

-With a globally standardized uniform, we would no longer be judged on what we wear.
+With a globally standardised uniform, we would no longer be judged on what we wear.
 Instead, it will be our personality and ideas that create a sense of individuality.

 It’s an interesting idea, but perhaps one that’s considered too extreme to become a reality.

-Many would argue that individualized fashion is what makes humans, human.
+Many would argue that individualised fashion is what makes humans, human.
 I would entirely agree with that.
-However, I do feel that fashion, as it stands today is excessive, both from a practicality and an individuality standpoint.
+However, I do feel that fashion is excessive, both from a practicality and an individuality standpoint.

 I think the next point is a happy medium.

-The late Steve Jobs, co-founder of Apple Inc. is widely considered one of the most iconic entrepreneurs in history.
+The late Steve Jobs, a co-founder of Apple Inc., is widely considered one of the most iconic entrepreneurs in history.
 And a quick google image search of his name will reveal photo after photo of Jobs wearing a black turtleneck shirt, blue Levi jeans, and New Balance shoes.

 The combination of Steve Jobs attire and the growth of minimalism in mainstream media has many to believe that Jobs wore the same clothes every day because he was a minimalist.
-In other words, his intent was to ruthlessly reduce decisions he had to make (fashion) so he could focus on building the worlds largest tech company.
+In other words, he intended to reduce decisions he had to make (fashion) ruthlessly, so he could focus on building the worlds largest tech company.

-However, according to Walter Isaacson’s fully-authorized biography of Steve Jobs, his choice for clothes had less to do with minimalism and more to do with becoming an icon.
+However, according to Walter Isaacson’s fully-authorised biography of Steve Jobs, his choice for clothes had less to do with minimalism and more to do with becoming an icon.